fixrb/aw/README.md

 ## Usage

-Execute & return the result:
+It executes the block in a subprocess, and returns the result in the current process:

 ```ruby
 Aw.fork! { 6 * 7 } # => 42
 ```

-Prevent from side effects:
+Of course, it prevents from side effects:

 ```ruby
 arr = ['foo']